 Pushing the limits of innovative and sustainable production at Audi

-In the third keynote speech of day one Dieter Braun, head of supply chain, at Audi talked about the transformation to EV production across the industry and drew links between the carmaker’s global strategy and its local approach in Mexico.
+In the third keynote speech of day one Dieter Braun, head of Supply Chain at Audi, talked about the transformation to a more efficient, digital and sustainable supply chain, also considering aspects of EV production across the industry and drew links between the carmaker’s global supply chain strategy and its local approach in Mexico.

-The transformation to electrification comes a time of global disruption and Audi, like the rest of the automotive industry, is facing a completely new set of challenges, which that demands a new supply chain strategy with faster reflexes, said Braun.
-Having a 100 years’ experience developing cars has until now been an advantage to Audi but that legacy of car manufacturing now risks being a disadvantage without a more flexible approach.
+The transformation to electrification comes a time of global disruption and Audi, like the rest of the automotive industry, is facing a different set of challenges, which demands a more focused supply chain strategy with faster reflexes, said Braun.
+Having 100 years’ experience developing cars has until now been an advantage to Audi but that legacy of car manufacturing now faces a demanding transformation with a more flexible approach.
 This is especially important given the speed at which China has adapted to EV production, both on home turf and in its international footprint, which now includes Mexico.

-“We have discussions around whether this or that is the right path, but I will tell you one thing, in China the change to electric cars is being executed more quickly than we are doing it,” said Braun.
+“We have discussions around whether this or that is the right path, but I will tell you one thing, in China the change to electric cars is being executed more quickly,” said Braun.

-Braun said logistics was a function of its supply chain organisation that created added value and was key to the success of the company in tune with the local environment in which it is making cars.
-It has to encompass goals of decarbonisation in order-to-delivery, greater efficiency and cost reduction as well as digitalisation, while at the same time building the knowledge and increasing the resilience of the workforce.
+Braun said logistics was a function of its supply chain organisation.
+It created added value and was key to the success of the company in tune with the local environment in which it is making cars.
+He said logistics has to encompass goals of decarbonisation in material and vehicle transportation, greater efficiency and cost reduction as well as digitalisation, while at the same time building the knowledge, including know how transfer across borders and increase the resilience of the workforce.

-In addition, given the global competition and the different crises affecting the global supply chain, Braun said well-functioning logistics helped secure investment and guaranteeing timely delivery of vehicles to the customer was very important.
+In addition, given the global competition and the different crises affecting the global supply chain, Braun said well-functioning logistics helped ensure future viability and guaranteed timely delivery of vehicles to the customer, which was very important.

-As part of its comprehensive Factory360 strategy for production and logistics Braun reiterated Audi’s guiding maxim that it is pushing the limits of innovative and sustainable production.
-Braun said that over the last five years a lot of new technology has come to market, such as those used in factory and warehouse automation.
+As part of its comprehensive 360factory strategy for production and logistics, Braun reiterated its guiding maxim that it is pushing the limits of innovative and sustainable production.
+Braun said that over the last five years a lot of new technology has come to market, such as that used in factory and warehouse automation.
 “We have to apply those technologies quickly in order to be competitive,” he said, adding that Audi’s supply chain strategy had to align EV manufacturing with the supply chains feeding the new materials into its factories.

-For Braun measuring the implementation of the strategies developed to remain competitive in a transforming industry and identifying the results is critical to the success of the company and its transition to an EV future.
+For Braun, measuring the implementation of the global supply chain strategy that has been developed to remain competitive in a transforming industry, and identifying the results from it, is critical to have a significant contribution to the ongoing success of Audi’s future.

 13th November